I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Cheesemaking Process

 The People for the Ethical Treatment of Animals (PETA) point out another little-known cheese fact.
 Mammals only produce milk when they are nursing.
-To keep cows etc., constantly producing milk they are subjected to an endless cycle of pregnancy and birth.
-When cows are inseminated artificially they are restrained in an apparatus PETA refers to as a “rape rack.”
+To keep cows constantly producing milk, they are subjected to an endless cycle of pregnancy and birth.
+When cows are inseminated artificially, they are restrained in an apparatus PETA refers to as a “rape rack.”

 Blue cheeses, such as Stilton, Roquefort, and Gorgozola, are deliberately made mouldy in a move that no marketing department would allow today.

-But, the folks in Sardinia go a step, two steps, oh many steps farther.
-In the process of making Casu Marzu cheese holes are poked in a wheel of pecorino.
-Flies lay eggs in the cavities (okay, turn away if you wish), the resulting maggots eat their through the cheese and, presumably, leave behind maggot poo.
+The folks in Sardinia go a step, two steps, oh many steps, farther.
+In the process of making Casu Marzu cheese, holes are poked in a wheel of pecorino.
+Flies lay eggs in the cavities (okay, turn away if you wish), the resulting maggots eat their way through the cheese and, presumably, leave behind maggot poop.
 The whole shebang is then ready for eating, maggots as well if you are so inclined.

 Apparently, the name Casu Marzu translates from Sardinian into “rotten/putrid cheese.”
 No kidding.

-Vieux-Boulogne claims the title of the world’s stinkiest cheese.
+- Vieux-Boulogne claims the title of the world’s stinkiest cheese.
 It is made in northern France from unpasteurized cow’s milk.
-It can knock down a squad of French legionnaires at a distance of fifty paces (made that bit up).
+It can knock down a squad of French legionnaires at a distance of 50 paces (made that bit up).

-Most of us know this but that horrible goo called Cheez Whiz has no cheese in it.
+- Most of us know this but that horrible goo called Cheez Whiz has no cheese in it.
+It is not addictive.

-G.K.
+- G.K.
 Chesterton once remarked that “Poets have hitherto been mysteriously silent on the subject of cheese.”
-Sir Arthur Conan Doyle might beg to differ:
+Sir Arthur Conan Doyle begs to differ by writing:

 The cheese-mites asked how the cheese got there,